odennav/server-health-monitoring-observability/README.md

 - Jenkins will fetch the Jenkinsfile from gogs repository and run jobs as defined.

-- View the progress of thr pipeline job on the Jenkins dashboard.
+- View the progress of the pipeline job on the Jenkins dashboard.

 - Click on the job to view detailed logs and status updates as each stage of the pipeline is executed.

-Check the console output and logs for more information on any failures.
+Check the console output and logs for more info on any failures.